bad6e/Linked_Lists/README.md

-# Created an Implmentation of Singly Linked
+# Created an Implmentation of Singly Linked List

 ## It can do the following items: